FabianFG/JFortniteParse/README.md

 - Load and export **static meshes** with their materials to pskx files
 - Load and export **materials** with their textures to mat files
 - Convert cosmetics into images providing all of their details with or without variants
-- Locres support for asset files
+- Locres (Translation files) support for asset files
+- AssetRegistry.bin support (used to find export classes without needing to serialize the asset)
 - A file provider for providing comfortable loading of asset files
 - **Valorant Support** Load valorant assets and pak files and convert its characters to images with their details and abilities
 #### Usage